astrauka/TestRSpec/Readme.md

 ## Tips

-### Hide inline errors

-By default, inline error messages will be displayed whenever a spec fails.
-Set `show_errors_inline` to false in global settings to prevent this.

 ### Ignore binding.pry when running specs

 Sublime does not allow input in the output panel, so if you add `binding.pry`, tests get stuck